Laturo virus removal guide

 What is Laturo?

 Laturo is a malicious program that cyber criminals use to steal sensitive information.
-Their main goal is to steal as much as possible information that could be used to generate revenue in fraudulent ways.
-People who have their computers infected with this malware may experience serious problems related to privacy, finances and other issues.
-It is strongly recommended to uninstall this software as soon as possible.
+Their main goal is to acquire as much information as possible so that it can be used to generate revenue in fraudulent ways.
+People with computers infected by this malware might experience serious problems relating to their privacy, finances, and other issues.
+You are strongly advised to uninstall this software immediately.

 Research shows that this malware can be used to steal various passwords, browser cookies and autofill data, credit card details, private key information from wallet.dat files, hack Telegram, Steam, Battle.net, PayPal and Amazon accounts.
-Most of the stolen information/data like credit card details or credentials of accounts like Amazon or PayPal can be used to access personal accounts and make fraudulent money transactions or purchases.
-Stolen autofill data from browsers could be used to hack various accounts that people access automatically (browsers fill in login and password data).
-Stolen cookies could be used to gain unauthorized access to information or services in a computer system.
-Laturo can be used to obtain logs recorded using a keylogging feature too.
-It means that cyber criminals could misuse details that were entered by a user of the infected computer while he was using a keyboard (pressing keys on it).
-Recorded data can include various credentials (passwords, logins) of personal accounts, by having access to them cyber criminals could misuse them to generate revenue too.
-Furthermore, Laturo can be used as a botnet controller, it can recruit infected computer into its botnet to launch attacks on other computers.
-Laturo is also designed to operate as loader, it can download additional malware (like ransomware) via its command and control (C&C) server.
-It is a quite powerful loader and stealer that can cause victims serious damage, for this reason it must be eliminated from the operating immediately.
+Most of the stolen information/data such as credit card details or credentials of accounts such as Amazon or PayPal can be used to access personal accounts and make fraudulent money transactions or purchases.
+Stolen autofill data from browsers might be used to hack various accounts that people access automatically (browsers complete login and password data).
+Stolen cookies might be used to gain unauthorized access to information or services within a computer system.
+Laturo can also be used to obtain logs recorded using a keylogging feature.
+In this way, cyber criminals can misuse details that were entered by a user of an infected computer whilst using the keyboard (recorded key presses).
+The data can include credentials (passwords, logins) of personal accounts.
+With access, cyber criminals can misuse these details to generate revenue.
+Furthermore, Laturo can be used as a 'botnet controller' - it can recruit an infected computer into its botnet to launch attacks on other computers.
+Laturo is also designed to operate as 'loader' - it can download additional malware (such as ransomware) via its command and control (C&C) server.
+This is a powerful loader and stealer, which can cause serious damage and, therefore, must be eliminated from the operating immediately.

 |Detection Names||Arcabit (Trojan.Generic.DE200), BitDefender (Trojan.GenericKDZ.57856), ESET-NOD32 (A Variant Of Win32/Kryptik.GVYT), Kaspersky (Trojan-Spy.Win32.SpyEyes.bjtb), Full List (VirusTotal)|